 COVID-19 and fines

-You may get a fine if you are accused of breaking rules about COVID-19 coronavirus.
-If you get a fine, there are four things you need to know:
+You may have received a fine if you were accused of breaking COVID-19 coronavirus rules.
+If you have a fine, there are five things you need to know:

-- if you are not sure about your rights, you can get legal advice.
-See Get help with fines and infringements.
+• If you are not sure about your rights, you can get legal advice.
+See Other support for fines and infringements.

 Why was I fined?

-There are different agencies making sure the Chief Health Officer’s directions are followed.
-Police and other authorised people can fine you if you do not follow these directions.
+There were different agencies making sure the pandemic orders (or previously, the directions made by the Chief Health Officer) were followed.
+Police and other authorised people could fine you if you did not follow these rules.

-We say ‘police’ in this information because it is most likely to be the police who give you a fine.
-However, the same rules and processes apply if you are fined by someone else.
+We say ‘police’ in this information because it is most likely to be the police who gave you a fine.
+However, the same rules and processes apply if you were fined by someone else.

-If police think you are not following the directions, they can choose whether to fine you.
-Police may give you a warning instead of a fine.
-It is up to the police.
-If you are fined, you will get a document called an infringement notice.
+If police thought you were not following pandemic orders, they could choose whether to fine you or give you a warning instead of a fine.
+If you were fined, you will get a document called an infringement notice.

 What are my options?

-If you get a fine, you have four options:
+If you have a fine, you have four options:

 Do not ignore your fine.
 If you ignore a fine, you may have to pay more money.
 There can be other serious consequences, like having your car wheel-clamped or your property taken and sold to pay for the fine.
 See What happens if I ignore my fine?